 In this post, we’ll cover everything from what items fit in U-Box containers to how much driveway space they take up.

-U-Haul U-Box dimensions
+U-Haul U-Box container size

 On the inside, where it matters most, U-Box containers measure –

 - 6 feet 11.5 inches high